When Is The Right Time to Retire?

 Losing your job or being downsized may force you into retirement.
 Employers may no longer want experienced employees in their fifties and sixties.
 This tends to raise the cost of their group health care and other group benefit packages.
 What do you do if you’re downsized and no one wants to hire you?You need to see a job counselor.
 You need to train yourself to work in another industry.
 Unfortunately, you also need to downsize your expectations as to what you’ll be earning.

-The Law Offices of Schlissel DeCorpo has been assisting senior Americans regarding wills and trusts issues for more than thirty years.
+The Law Offices of Schlissel DeCorpo has been assisting senior Americans regarding wills and trusts issues for more than 45 years.
 We draft wills and trusts.
 We probate wills.
 We litigate will contests.
 We draft special needs trusts for special needs children.